Maietskyi/JavaScript-Project-sept-2024/README.md

 Option to remove selected items from the list.

 #### 5.Local storage of entered pairs
-Saving data in local storage for each client until they clear the cache or delete the selected items
+Saving data in local storage for each client until they clear the cache or delete the selected items.

 #### 6.Adaptive design
-The interface automatically adapts to different screen sizes (mobile devices, tablets, and desktops)
+The interface automatically adapts to different screen sizes (mobile devices, tablets, and desktops).

 ## Project composition
 - index.html  - the file to run the program